syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ## VisibleMinimum

-The [`VisibleMinimum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~VisibleMinimum.html) property of chart axis can be used only to get the double value that represents observable minimum value of axis range in run time.
-Following is the code snippet
+The [`VisibleMinimum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~VisibleMinimum.html) property of the chart axis can be used only to get the double value that represents the minimum observable value of the axis range in runtime.

-{% highlight c# %}

-NumericalAxis xAxis = new NumericalAxis();
-double minimumValue = xAxis.VisibleMinimum;
-chart.PrimaryAxis = xAxis;

-{% endhighlight %}

 ## VisibleMaximum

-The [`VisibleMaximum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~VisibleMaximum.html) property of chart axis can be used only to get the double value that represents observable maximum value of axis range in run time.
-Following is the code snippet
+The [`VisibleMaximum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~VisibleMaximum.html) property of the chart axis can be used only to get the double value that represents the maximum observable value of the axis range in runtime.

-{% highlight c# %}

-NumericalAxis xAxis = new NumericalAxis();
-double maximumValue = xAxis.VisibleMaximum;
-chart.PrimaryAxis = xAxis;

-{% endhighlight %}

 ## Axis Crossing